Toronto-based event planner Samantha Mele asked her local colleagues for their top picks across the city—from restaurants to venues to experiences.

 Best catering in Toronto

 Toronto is often considered the most multicultural city in the world.
 So, our food scene and caterers are as diverse as the city itself.
 Local planners swear by The Food Dudes for sit-down dinners or a food truck that will come on-site, Eatertainment, which serves up unique bites like plant-based “tuna” and duck bacon BLT, and Raw Catering Co. for—you guessed it—oysters and caviar.
+Daniel et Daniel and Encore Catering are also well-liked among planners.

 Best venue for an opening reception in Toronto